✦ Scandinavian-inspired design, curated for modern living

 CADPXS 80 Pint Crawl Space Dehumidifier

-The CADPXS 80 Pint Crawl Space Dehumidifier is perfect for homeowners seeking efficient moisture control in basements and crawl spaces.
-With a capacity of 80 pints per day, it effectively covers areas up to 1,000 sq. ft.
+The CADPXS 80 Pint Crawl Space Dehumidifier is a practical pick for homeowners seeking efficient moisture control in basements and crawl spaces.
+With a capacity of 80 pints per day under rated conditions, it effectively covers areas up to 1,000 sq. ft.
 Its compact design makes installation simple, whether floor- or ceiling-mounted.
 You’ll appreciate the included 6.56 ft drain hose for hassle-free drainage.
 Plus, the low-noise operation and 24-hour timer enhance convenience.
 Enjoy peace of mind with its durable construction and cETL safety certification, backed by a 5-year warranty and U.S.-based customer support for any questions you might have.

 Best For: Homeowners seeking efficient moisture control in crawl spaces and basements.